mirislam/k8s/README.md

 ## Setup Kubernetes in a Flash

 As part of CKA preparation I was looking into how to setup Kubernetes in a flash.
 Problem is it is not easy to setup.
 There are lots of tutorials to read and follow but there is always some small details which get missed.
 So I decided to write my own script that combines all the steps together in a simple shell script.
 All of these steps are tested on Ubuntu 22.04 LTS.
 Most likely it will work on other ubuntu distributions as well.
-Let me know if you find any issues.
 Depending on your internet speed you can have a control plane setup in less than 3 minutes using this script.

+You can also spend time going over the [Kubeadmin Tutorial](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/)

 ### Prerequisites